dvdmtw98/blog/Post Vault/articles/2021-03-16-tryhackme-linux-privesc.md

 > No answer required

-### Task 14 : SUID / SGID Executables - Abusing Shell Features (#1)
+### Task 14: SUID / SGID Executables - Abusing Shell Features (#1)

-We have an service "/usr/local/bin/suid-env2" that works exactly the same as the one used in the previous task but instead of just using the executable name the entire path to the file service executable has been used.
+We have a service "/usr/local/bin/suid-env2" that works the same as the one used in the previous task but instead of just using the executable name the entire path to the file service executable has been used.
 We can verify this by using the strings command.

 ![Checking Shell Version|460](images/thm-linux-privesc/shell-version.png)

-In Bash versions less than "4.2–048" its possible to define functions that have names that look like paths on the system.
-We can use this to create an malicious function that will spawn an root shell for us.
+In Bash versions less than "4.2–048" it's possible to define functions that have names that look like paths on the system.
+We can use this to create a malicious function that will spawn a root shell for us.

 ![Exploiting Shell Path Bug|400](images/thm-linux-privesc/exploiting-shell.png)